 Spectrum Database and IEEE 802.19.1 Enabled Co-existence

-The FCC and other regulatory domains [5, 6, 7] require the use of a geo-location spectrum database to ensure that unlicensed devices operating in this band do not interfere with licensed users.
+The FCC and other regulatory domains [5, 6, 7] require the use of a geo-location spectrum database to ensure that unlicensed devices operating in a band requiring the use of a geolocation database do not interfere with licensed users.
 The IEEE P802.22 Revision incorporates database access mechanisms prescribed by the FCC Part 15.700 rules to avoid interfering with the protected license holders.
 The IEEE P802.22 Revision systems provide their Geolocation information to the database in order to get the available channels for their configuration of operation.

 It is possible for the Geolocation Spectrum Database to enable co-existence between dissimilar systems.
 Such co-existence mechanisms are discussed in the UK Ofcom regulatory rules [6] where the WSDs may provide their Technology Identifiers to the Geolocation Database.
 In the US, some Database Aministrators have suggested providing this co-existence technology between dissimilar systems as a value added services.

-Finally it is also possible to deploy IEEE 802.19.1 systems that can facilitate co-existence between dissimilar WSD systems.
+Note that IEEE 802.19.1 should also be used to facilitate co-existence between dissimilar WSD systems.

 Transmit Power Control